-Of course, it’s not all negative or smokers would not have switched to electronic cigarettes in their millions!
+Of course, it's not all negative or smokers would not have switched to electronic cigarettes in their millions!
 Bear in mind that nearly all vapers surveyed are ex-smokers, and when it comes down to health effects you have to bear in mind it's really a matter of vaping vs. smoking.
 Here are some of the positive effects users have reported:

 - Overall Better Physical Health